Keep Music Education in Our Schools

 Music is written in "measures," or small blocks of which there are a certain number of beats.
 If a song is in 3/4 time, that means there will be 3 beats per measure, with a quarter note counting as a single beat.
 Children can learn counting and fractions through musical instruction.
 These skills may make more sense, and will be more enjoyable for children when learned in this medium.

-Improvement in reading can also result from regular classes.
+Improvement in reading can also result from music classes.
 Children learn not only how to read the words of a song that they will sing, but also to read notes and understand the connection between their placement of on the staff (treble or bass clef) and tonal variations.
 The ability to read music will be an advantage if your child is interested in choir, theatre and/or acting.

 When creating tunes in a large group, children learn to take turns, listen for their cue, and respect personal property (the instruments).
 All of these social skills are important to overall development.
 As with any artistic expression, making music can help improve a child's self-esteem and build confidence.
 Developmentally or physically disabled kids generally respond very positively to such classes.
 Some studies show that it helps breathing and speech disabilities improve.